MahabubArafat/backend-dev-questions-answers/answers/General Questions/functional_programming.md

 }
 ```

-- updateMyAddess() is an impure function since it contains code (myAddress).
-This code mutates an external state, which gives updateMyAddress() some side effects.
+- updateMyAddess() is an impure function since it contains code (myAddress). `This code mutates an external state`, which gives updateMyAddress() some side effects.

 # Why does functional programming matter?